iandelahorne/argocd-image-updater/docs/basics/authentication.md

 to adapt the RoleBinding to bind to the ServiceAccount in the correct namespace.

+### <a name="auth-kubernetes-namespaces></> Applications in any namespace
+If you are leveraging the [Applications in any namespace](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace/) functionality and providing `--application-namespaces` CLI argument or setting `IMAGE_UPDATER_APPLICATION_NAMESPACES` environment variable, RBAC must be adjusted to provide the `argocd-image-updater` ServiceAccount with the necessary permissions (`get`, `list`, `update` and `patch` for `applications.argoproj.io` resources) in the namespaces you want to watch.
+This can be provided either with a cluster-wide ClusterRole, or via a Role the targeted namespaces bound to the service account.

 ## <a name="auth-argocd"></a>Authentication to Argo CD

 If you are using Argo CD Image Updater to connect to Argo CD via its API,